kubernetes-sigs/gateway-api/geps/gep-5224/index.md

       certificateRefs:
       - kind: Secret
         name: api-tls
-    httpFilters:
-    - name: verify-jwt
+    filters:
+      requests:
-      type: ExternalAuth
+      - type: ExternalAuth
         externalAuth:
           backendRef:
             name: jwt-verifier
             port: 8443
           protocol: HTTP
-    - name: project-tenant-header
-      type: ExtensionRef
+      - type: ExtensionRef
         extensionRef:
           group: example.com
           kind: JWTClaimToHeader
           name: tenant-claim
 ```

 The two filters above execute *in that exact order* on every request that
-terminates on the `https` listener: first `verify-jwt` establishes verified
+terminates on the `https` listener: first the `ExternalAuth` entry
-identity via an external authorization backend, then `project-tenant-header`
+establishes verified identity via an external authorization backend, then
-extracts the tenant claim from the JWT and projects it into a request header
+the `ExtensionRef` entry extracts the tenant claim from the JWT and
-that downstream HTTPRoutes match on.
-Only then does HTTPRoute matching run
+projects it into a request header that downstream HTTPRoutes match on.
-against the mutated request.
+Only then does HTTPRoute matching run against the mutated request.

 ### Filter Ordering (strict)

-The `httpFilters` list is authoritative:
+The `filters.requests` list is authoritative:

 1. **Execution order MUST equal list order.** Implementations MUST NOT
    reorder, deduplicate, or coalesce entries.